CPathAgent: An Agent-based Foundation Model for Interpretable High-Resolution Pathology Image Analysis Mimicking Pathologists' Diagnostic Logic: Related Work

-Recent years have witnessed substantial progress in developing foundation models specifically tailored for computational pathology.
-These models broadly fall into two categories: encoder-based models and large multimodal models (LMMs).
+Recent years have seen significant progress in developing foundation models for computational pathology, broadly categorized into encoder-based models and large multimodal models (LMMs).

-Encoder-based models primarily aim to extract patch-level representations from whole-slide images (WSIs).
-Early efforts in this area relied on ImageNet-pretrained convolutional neural networks (CNNs) \cite{campanella_clinical-grade_2019, iizuka_deep_2020} as feature extractors, combined with multi-instance learning (MIL) techniques \cite{pmlr-v80-ilse18a, li2021dual, zhang2024attention} to aggregate these features for slide-level prediction.
+Encoder-based models focus on extracting rich patch-level representations from WSIs.
+Early efforts in this area relied on ImageNet-pretrained CNNs \cite{campanella_clinical-grade_2019, iizuka_deep_2020} as feature extractors, combined with multi-instance learning (MIL) \cite{pmlr-v80-ilse18a, li2021dual, zhang2024attention} to aggregate these features for slide-level prediction.
 More recently, the field has shifted toward pathology-specific foundation models that adopt self-supervised learning paradigms.
 Architectures such as DINO \cite{oquab2024dinov, Caron_2021_ICCV} and CLIP \cite{radford2021learning}, when trained on large-scale pathology datasets, have demonstrated superior feature extraction capabilities \cite{xu2024gigapath, ikezogwo2023quilt, vorontsov2024foundation, zimmermann2024virchow2, chen2024towards}.
-These improved representations, integrated via MIL or incorporated into pretrained WSI transformers, have significantly advanced the state of the art in WSI-level classification.
-Large multimodal models (LMMs) for pathology have emerged in parallel, enabling the processing of pathology images alongside text-based instructions to generate textual outputs.
+These improved representations, integrated via MIL or incorporated into pretrained WSI transformers \cite{xu2024gigapath, shaikovski2024prism}, have significantly advanced the WSI-level classification performance.
+LMMs for pathology have emerged in parallel, enabling joint processing of pathology images and text instructions to generate textual diagnostic outputs.
 These models integrate visual and linguistic information through various designs.
-Patch-level MLLMs \cite{huang2023visual, sun2024pathasst, ikezogwo2023quilt, lu2024multimodal, sun2024pathgen} adapt general vision-language frameworks like LLaVA \cite{liu2023llava} to interpret pathology image patches, while WSI-level models \cite{shaikovski2024prism, ding2024multimodal, chen2024slidechat} aim to process entire whole-slide images for generating reports or answering diagnostic questions.
+Patch-level LMMs \cite{huang2023visual, sun2024pathasst, ikezogwo2023quilt, lu2024multimodal, sun2024pathgen} adapt general vision-language frameworks like LLaVA \cite{liu2023llava} for patch-level pathology image interpretation, while WSI-level models \cite{shaikovski2024prism, ding2024multimodal, chen2024slidechat} aim to process entire WSIs for generating reports or answering diagnostic questions.
 Recent unified frameworks \cite{sun2024cpath} attempt to handle both patches and WSIs within a single model architecture.